 A Director is required to notify the Company of his or her interest in the Company's securities within two business days after (i) the date on which he or she becomes a Director; or (ii) the date on which he or she acquires an interest in the Company's securities.
 A Director is also required to notify the Company of any change in his or her interests in the Company's securities within two business days after he or she becomes aware of such a change.
 Any dealings by the Directors (including the Group CEO who is also a Director) in securities of the Company are disclosed, in accordance with the requirements of the Securities and Futures Act 2001.
+The Directors', including the Group CEO's, interests in shares or debentures of the Company, or of its related corporations, are disclosed in the Directors' Statement on pages 136 to 139 of this Annual Report.

-During FY 2022, there were no dealings by the Directors in the securities of the Company (other than the award of shares to them under the RSP in part payment of their Directors' fees for FY 2021 (comprising the share component of their Directors' fees), and, in the case of Mr Lee Chee Koon, the contingent awards of shares to him as an employee pursuant to the Share Plans).
+During FY 2023, there were no dealings by the Directors in the securities of the Company (other than the award of shares to them under the RSP in part payment of their Directors' fees for FY 2022 (comprising the share component of their Directors' fees), and, in the case of Mr Lee Chee Koon, the contingent awards of shares to him as an employee pursuant to the Share Plans).